jacopofar/advent-of-code-2019-phoenix-react/README.md

 Attempt at solving Advent of code 2019 with an app using a Phoenix backend and a React frontend written in Typescript.

+Current state: __everything OK__ (up to day 2 part 2)

-Comments are welcome, it's my first project using Phoenix :)
+👌Comments are welcome, it's my first project using Phoenix and also Typescript :)

 ## How to run
 You need a recent Elixir and Node.js.
 Then run: